When you purchase through links on our site, we may earn an affiliate commission. Here’s how it works.

 WPA2-Enterprise needs a RADIUS (Remote Authentication Dial-In User Service) server to verify network user access.
 The actual verification procedure is based on the 802.1X program.

-You need a couple of components to make WPA-Enterprise functional.
+To make WPA Enterprise functional, you need a couple of components.
 However, you have all the necessary hardware if you already have spare server space and access points (routers).

 6. WPA 3 (Wi-Fi Protected Access 3)

-In over 14 years since the inception of WPA2, WPA3 is now rolling out significant changes to wireless security.
+Over 14 years since the inception of WPA2, WPA3 has been rolling out significant changes to wireless security.
 Some of the notable changes include:

 There are two versions of WPA 3: